 They include hedge funds, insurance-linked strategies, private debt, emerging market debt, private equity, venture capital, and agriculture.

 Diversifying strategies may use complex investment strategies like short selling, derivatives trading or provision of funding to start-up companies.

 They seek sources of investment risk and return that are materially different to traditional asset classes, resulting in lower volatility of returns, and provide some downside protection within a broader investment portfolio, particularly against adverse equity or bond market movements.

-Fixed interest is normally secure if held until maturity when the full face value is payable, but there is the potential for short-term changes in value due to the movement of market interest rates.
+Diversified fixed interest is secure if held until maturity when the full face value is payable, but there is the potential for short-term changes in value due to the movement of market interest rates.

 They offer a higher level of security than shares and property, but provide a lower return over the long term.

 Cash is money held on deposit with a bank or in money-market securities.
 Cash is highly secure and usually available at call.
 Returns from cash are typically lower than from other asset classes.

 Returns from cash come from the interest paid on the deposit.
 Cash is suited to those investing for a short period of time or those seeking a very high level of security.